oracle-livelabs/apex/workflows/5-add-activities-connections.md

-# Add Human Tasks to Workflow
+# Add Human Tasks to the Workflow

 ## Introduction

 In this hands-on lab, you will continue building the Doctor Appointment Workflow, focusing on defining activities, setting parameters, and creating conditional branches.

-## Objectives:
+### Objectives:
 In this lab, You will
-- create and configure the workflow for Doctor's Appointment Made Easy! application.
+- create and configure the workflow for Doctor's Appointment Made Easy!
+Application.

 Estimated Time: 45 minutes

 ## Task 1: Navigate to Workflow Designer

-Now that we have defined the Approval and Action tasks, let us go back to the Doctor Appointment Workflow and resume from where we left.
+Now that we have defined the Approval and Action tasks let us go back to the Doctor Appointment Workflow and resume from where we left off.

 1. In the App Builder, navigate to **Doctors Appointment Made Easy!** application and then select **Shared Components**.